onflow/flow/docs/access-api-spec.md

 #### GetEventsForBlockIDs

-`GetEventsForBlockIDs` retrieves all events for the given block IDs.
+`GetEventsForBlockIDs` retrieves [events](#event) for the specified block IDs and event type.
 ```
 rpc GetEventsForBlockIDs(GetEventsForBlockIDsRequest) returns (GetEventsForBlockIDsResponse)
 ```

-Events can be requested for a list of block IDs via the `block_ids` field and further filtered by the event type via the `type` field.
+Events can be requested for a list of block IDs via the `block_ids` field and further filtered by event type via the `type` field.

 <details>
   <summary>Request</summary>